Skip to content

 So first off, let me apologize for the state of the site over the last week and a half.
 We got hacked, and everything went merrily into a handbasket.
 Things should be all fine and safe again.
 I’ll catch up with the writing in Ireland posts and things shortly, I hope.

-On a brighter note, I’m playing along this month with the #WIPjoy ‬collective sharing project, authors sharing about their work in progress.
+On a brighter note, I’m playing along this month with the ‪#WIPjoy ‬collective sharing project, authors sharing about their work in progress.
 I’m trying to post most days about some part of one work in progress — in particular, The Lamp and the Lie.
 (That’s a working title, very subject to change — as it’s already the second working title….)

 Mythic Indy is Coming!

+It’s here!
+The Mythic Indy anthology is releasing!
 That’s a photo of the print version there on the left.
 Isn’t it pretty?
-You can join us if you like for the official release party, in the hip space at Well Done Marketing in the heart of historic Fountain Square in Indianapolis.
-The party starts at 5 pm on February 5, 2016 — or the party starts when I walk in.
-Whichever comes first.
+You can join us if you like for the official release party, in the hip space at Well Done Marketing in the heart of historic Fountain… Mythic Indy is Coming!

 A Star Wars Roundup